Eurobar vs Krowne – Shocking News!

 No. Krowne has engineered their modular bar die to withstand 1,000 pounds of compressive force per linear foot – far greater than anyone would ever need!

-MORE ABOUT EUROBAR vs KROWNE METAL
+MORE ABOUT EUROBAR vs Krowne

 Eurobar has done a good marketing job, having attracted the attention of many.
 They boast superior ergonomics (ergonomics happens to be a popular buzzword among people shopping for bar equipment).
 Elevating the working height to 32” is OK, but there certainly isn’t anything inferior about a 30” working height – the entire bar equipment industry has been built around this height, and I’ve never heard anyone complain.
 I believe the reason Eurobar set their working height at 32” was to create more space in their mechanical chase.
 The 32” working height is a slight ergonomic benefit.
 But while we’re on the topic of ergonomics, what’s with all those doors 12” below the working surface (20” above the finished floor) – that’s ergonomic?